+Figure 5.14-1.
 Crosshairs on a glass plate inside a Hasselblad camera.
 The film magazine has been removed for clarity.

 These crosshairs were arranged in a 5 x 5 grid.
 The central crosshair was larger to distinguish it from the others and indicate the center of the original photograph.
+Each arm of the normal-size crosshairs was 1 millimeter (0.039 inches) long and 0.02 millimeters (0.00078 inches) wide.
 The crosshairs were used to reveal any warping during the developing, printing and duplication processes and for distance measurements.

+Figure 5.14-2.
 Suspicious crosshairs according to David Percy.

 But actually there’s a very simple explanation for this allegedly “impossible” situation.
 The main clue is in the pictures chosen by the Fox show: every object that appears to cover the crosshairs is white and strongly lit by sunlight.

 It turns out that if you take a photograph of a dark, thin object against a bright, overexposed background, the thin object tends to disappear: it gets washed out by the surrounding glare.
-This effect is well-known to photographers and can be seen for example below, where the black thread that crosses the picture becomes invisible when it lies in front of the brightly sunlit model astronaut.
+This effect is well-known to photographers as blow-out, wash-out or bleeding, and can be seen for example in Figure 5.14-3, where the black thread that crosses the picture becomes invisible when it lies in front of the brightly sunlit model astronaut.

+Figure 5.14-3.
 A black thread is clearly visible against a correctly exposed background but vanishes when it lies in front of the overexposed model astronaut.
 Credit: PA.

+Figure 5.14-4.
 Photo AS16-107-17446 and detail of the same picture.

-This is instead a better scan of Apollo 11 photograph AS11-40-5931, which is the second allegedly doctored picture.
+Figure 5.14-5 is instead a better scan of Apollo 11 photograph AS11-40-5931, which is the second allegedly doctored picture.
 The arrow points to the region where the supposedly missing crosshair is located.
 It is in actual fact quite visible, although somewhat washed out where it lies in front of a white background.

+Figure 5.14-5.
 Photo AS11-40-5931 and detail of the same picture.